Audrey Lamothe

 Audrey Lamothe (born 18 February 2005) is a Canadian artistic swimmer.
-She is a 13-time medalist at Artistic Swimming World Series and World Cup circuits.
+She is a 13-time medallist at Artistic Swimming World Series and World Cup circuits.
 She won 11 medals at the 2022 Artistic Swimming World Series, two gold medals, eight silver medals, and one bronze medal.
 She was the champion in the solo free routine at the leg of the World Series hosted virtually by Australia.
 At the 2022 World Aquatics Championships, she placed eighth in the team technical routine, ninth in the solo free routine and tenth in the solo technical routine.
 At the 2022 World Junior Championships, she placed fifth in the solo technical routine, fifth in the team technical routine, and sixth in the solo free routine.

 Background

 Lamothe was born 18 February 2005 to parents Nathalie and Jean and began artistic swimming when she was 5 years old.